drawingjourney/drawingjourney.github.io/_posts/2018-01-03-2018-art-resolutions.md

 picture.

-Hampton's approach feels way more structured---he starts with gesture and landmarks and then builds on that with the skeleton, the the muscles and so on.
-I don't know if it's my engineering background, but I really like going from big picture ideas to specifics, and understanding the "how" and "why" of things along the way.
+Hampton's approach feels way more structured---he starts with gesture and landmarks and then builds on that with the skeleton, the muscles and so on.
+I don't know if it's my engineering background, but I really like going from big picture ideas to specifics.
+For me, understanding *why* something looks the way it does is as important as *how* it looks.

-One thing I'm worried about is if my construction drawing fundamentals are good enough.
-If not, I might try to complete something like [drawabox.com][drawabox] first and then get back to the book.
+One thing I'm worried about is if my construction drawing fundamentals are up to par.
+If not, I might try to complete something like [drawabox.com][drawabox] first and then get back to the Michael Hampton book.

 ## Don't be a donkey